blue-army/go-gcloud/README.md

 Go package for gcloud services.

-To install the packages on your system,
+To install the packages on your system:

 ```bash
 go get -u github.com/blue-army/go-gcloud